The Passages (Stages) of Life

 “You'll note that there is an air conditioner in every blacked-out window over behind those receiver consoles.
 In fact, they're all along the wall and into the adjacent rooms.
 It surely causes the German nationals who might be out around the hangar to wonder about all those air conditioners running at full blast in the middle of winter when it's freezing out.
 They keep the smoke down in here, too.
 It's not part of your job to adjust the air conditioners, but you will note a number of people working in their T-shirts.

-“On the other side of the ditty-bob room is the door to the Communication Center.
+“On the other side of the ditty-bop room is the door to the Communication Center.
 Don't try to go in there.
-The people who work there have a different badge.
+The people who work there have different badges.
 They are trained to glare at you if you try to go in there.
 In this doorway here to the left is where the Reporters work.
-They look at the information the Analyst writes backwards on the other side of that translucent wall so the reporter can see it forward.
+They look at the information the Analyst writes backwards on the other side of that translucent wall so the Reporter can see it forward.
 Then the Reporters write little reports and hand them through that window to someone in the Communication Center for further communication.
 As we keep going through this door, we'll see where the Flight Commander's desk is located.
 He spends a lot of time in the Reporters’ area when not otherwise commanding.
 Beyond that is where the Voice Analysts work.
 They separate 6-ply pads into one-ply stacks and package up the stacks for the Courier.
 You might be assigned to this section after a while.
-Otherwise, expect to work a few hours on some mid shifts helping with the stacking and packing.
+Otherwise, expect to work a few hours on some midshifts helping with the stacking and packing.

 “Back out to the main room and further back through the door at the end is the Blue Room (Electronic Surveillance.)
 These people work in the dark, too, but there's always an eerie light from their gear.
 I cross-trained back there for a few months when they were running a little short.
 Great job!